georgevreilly/torch21/README.md

 ## Torch 2.1 doesn't work with Bazel

-Torch 2.1 works fine if you install it and its CUDA dependencies into a single `site-packages` (e.g., in a virtualenv).
+Torch 2.1 works fine if you install it and its CUDA dependencies into a **single `site-packages`** (e.g., in a virtualenv).
-It doesn't work with Bazel,
-as it installs each dependency into its own directory tree, which is added to `PYTHONPATH`.
+Torch doesn't work with Bazel, as Bazel installs each dependency into its own directory tree, which is added to `PYTHONPATH`.

 Running the test from a virtualenv works on Linux: